NiHoel/Anno1800SavegameVisualizer/README.md

 ![Usage demo](imgs/savegame_visualizer_demo.gif)

 ## Getting started
 1. Download and install Jupyter Lab: https://github.com/jupyterlab/jupyterlab-desktop/releases/latest - The installation process consists of two stages and opens multiple windows, so make sure not to hide them.
-Always use the default settings (an exception is the question for whom to install the software, here you can opt for "just me" instead of "everyone")
+Always use the default settings (an exception is the question for whom to install the software, here you can opt for "just me" instead of "everyone").
+The second step installs a Python environment. <span style="color: red;">The path must NOT contain spaces or special characters.</span>
 2. Download and install .NET:  https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-5.0.17-windows-x64-installer
 3. Download the latest release of this repository: https://github.com/nihoel/Anno1800SavegameVisualizer/releases/latest
 4. Extract the archive to some directory on your computer.
 Make sure to not change anything inside the tools folder!